osiweb/unified_retro_keyboard/firmware/asdf/README.md

 Compiling and configuration
 --
 The source files are in the ./src directory.
-The final build files go in the ./build directory.
+All build products — object files, ELF binaries, hex files, map files, and the test executables — are written to the ./build directory.
+That directory must already exist; the makefiles will not create it, so if your checkout does not have one, "mkdir build" first.

+You will need GNU make, avr-gcc and avr-binutils to build the firmware, and the host gcc to build the tests.
+All make commands are run from the ./src directory.

+To build a firmware image for each supported target:

+    cd src
+    make cleanall ARCH=atmega2560 && make app ARCH=atmega2560
+    make cleanall ARCH=atmega328p && make app ARCH=atmega328p

+Each build produces ../build/asdf-\<arch\>-v\<version\>.elf, .hex and .map, and prints a size report — for example, asdf-atmega2560-v0.9.hex.
+There is no upload target in the makefiles; program the .hex file onto the microcontroller with avrdude or the programmer of your choice.

+The supported values of ARCH are the names of the architecture files in ./src/Arch, currently atmega2560 (the default) and atmega328p.
+A KEYMAP variable selects which set of keymaps is compiled in; it defaults to "production" and there is no reason to change it for a firmware build.
+VERSION supplies the version stamped into the output filenames, and is set in Makefile.app; it does not affect the compiled code, only what the artifacts are called.
+The corresponding source revisions are tagged in git as asdf-v-\<version\>.

+**Always run "make cleanall" when you change ARCH or KEYMAP.** The build selects the target hardware and keymap set by copying files into place, rather than by include paths or preprocessor flags:

+    Arch/asdf_arch_$(ARCH).c                  ->  asdf_arch.c
+    Arch/asdf_arch_$(ARCH).h                  ->  asdf_arch.h
+    Keymaps/asdf_all_keymap_defs_$(KEYMAP).h  ->  asdf_keymap_defs.h

+The rest of the sources include the generic names.
+The rules that make these copies do not reliably notice that ARCH has changed, and only "cleanall" removes the copies and forces them to be regenerated.
+Plain "make clean" is not enough: it clears the object files but leaves the stale copies behind.
+The object files are not qualified by architecture either, so they have to be cleared between targets in any case.

+Passing ARCH to cleanall, as shown above, scopes the deletion to that target's own build products and leaves an image already built for another architecture in place.
+A bare "make cleanall" would delete the default target's hex file.

+Building with a stale copy in place fails loudly rather than producing a bad
+image: either the compiler rejects register names that do not exist on the selected part, or the linker rejects objects built for a different AVR architecture.

-To build, enter the ./src directory.
-You should be able to build a binary and hex file suitable for programming a microcontroller by typing "Make".
-You may edit the Makefile to specify your target platform (default is Atmega328P ASCII controller).
-You may also wish to edit your preferences in "asdf_config.h" to specify repeat timings, optimize the debounce setting (if you have very bounce keys), and specify the character output buffer size (if you are implementing macros, etc.)
+You may also wish to edit your preferences in "asdf_config.h" to specify repeat timings, optimize the debounce setting (if you have very bouncy keys), and specify the character output buffer size (if you are implementing macros, etc.)

+Testing
+--
+The unit tests use the Unity framework, vendored in ./test/unity.
+They build against a host architecture stub, so they compile with the native gcc rather than avr-gcc.

+    cd src
+    make cleanall && make test

+Each suite is built as a standalone executable in ./build and run immediately as part of the build, so make stops at the first suite that fails.

+The tests build with ARCH=test and KEYMAP=test, and so overwrite the same generated copies that a firmware build uses.
+Run "make cleanall" when switching between "make test" and "make app" in either direction.

+Known issue: the asdf\_keymaps and asdf\_virtual suites currently fail to link, with an undefined reference to asdf\_repeat\_init, because asdf\_repeat.c is missing from their dependency lists in Makefile.test.
+The asdf\_repeat, asdf\_modifiers, asdf\_buffer and asdf\_hook suites pass.

 Porting
 --